gabrielcuvillier/ue5-parametric-cornell-box/README.md

 Take a look at the [Attributes section](#attributes) for a comprehensive list of features and available attributes.

-An example map is provided in the Maps folder: _Demo.umap_.
+An example map is provided in the Maps subfolder: _Showcase.umap_.
 This map showcases various features through different Cornell Boxes instanced in the scene.

 ![Img](Packaging/Images/Demo.png)